MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### About the EDU app

 Contoso offers a web-based productivity tool that teachers use to grade students’ work.
 It supports teachers during the entire process of setting, correcting, marking, grading, and giving feedback on assignments.
-This can be about any subject and have any form, such as essays, papers, and letters.
-Additionally, the app offers various options, such as plagiarism checking to promote original writing, Team Hand-ins to stimulate collaborating in groups and Peer Assessment and Feedback to help students learn from each other.
+It can be done for any subject and have any form, such as essays, papers, and letters.
+Additionally, the app offers various options, such as plagiarism checking to promote original writing, Team hand-ins to stimulate collaborating in groups and peer assessment and feedback to help students learn from each other.

 ### Pre-requisites for EDU app

+> [!IMPORTANT]
-IMPORTANT: Before you start using Contoso within Teams, we assume that you have an educational tenant already filled with a school, classes or teams, teachers, and students.
+> Before you start using Contoso within Teams, we assume that you have an educational tenant already filled with a school, classes or teams, teachers, and students.
 If not, you'll see error 005 or 0010.

 ### Test credentials